-Breast cancer doesn’t occur overnight.
-Many years pass until the palpable lump is formed.
-Meanwhile, lifestyle changes can prevent it from further developing.
+Breast cancer doesn't occur overnight.
+Many years can pass before a palpable lump forms.
+But lifestyle changes can prevent it from developing further.

 Many years can pass between the time the first cell starts to multiply erratically and a palpable lump forms.
 In this period, lifestyle changes and a healthy diet can prevent breast cancer from developing further.